Barron Trump’s White House Bedroom And All His Favorite Stuff Part Of Five-Hour Frenzy

 Barron will return to the White House with his parents after his father’s inauguration ceremony is over and he will have his own bedroom waiting, as will the other members of the Trump family.
 It is not known what Barron and Melania have picked out for the color scheme or the type of furniture that was requested by the 10-year-old first son.

-What is known that all of Barron’s favorite products, like toothpaste, shampoo and soap will be ready and waiting for him in his own personal quarters.
+What is known that all of Barron’s favorite products, like toothpaste, shampoo, and soap, will be ready and waiting for him in his own personal quarters.
 No matter how big of a space is designated for Barron at the White House, it probably won’t be like having an entire floor of a skyscraper all to himself, as he does in Trump Towers.

-The White House staff will know what every member in the Trump family likes, as far as food, snacks and personal items.
+The White House staff will know what every member of the Trump family likes, as far as food, snacks, and personal items.
 This will be stocked and waiting for the family so they can obtain it at a moment’s notice.
-While Barron Trump will be waited on by the White House staff, this might not be a novelty for him, as it would be for other children.
-Barron is coming from those elite digs in Manhattan and that is a residence that would be hard to match.
+While Barron Trump will be waited on by the White House staff, this might not be a novelty for him as it would be for other children.
+Barron is coming from those elite digs in Manhattan, a residence that would be hard to match.

-On moving day the Obama family’s moving trucks pull up to the west side of the White House and the trusted White House staff will not only oversee, but help load the moving trucks.
-At the same time the trucks that are moving the Trump family’s belongings into the White House will pull up on the East side.
+On moving day, the Obama family’s moving trucks pull up to the west side of the White House and the trusted White House staff will not only oversee but help load the moving trucks.
+At the same time, the trucks that are moving the Trump family’s belongings into the White House will pull up on the East side.

 This move is also done by the trusted White House staff, who leave their designated posts for the day to chip in.
-This is the staff that takes care of the first family, the building and the grounds.
+This is the staff who takes care of the first family, the building, and the grounds.
 It is not the political White House staff.

 This frenzy begins at 10:31 a.m., as the Obama’s are slated to leave the White House for the last time at 10:30 a.m. to go to Trump’s inauguration.
 The new first family is expected to arrive back at the White House anywhere from 3:30 p.m. to 5 p.m., which means everything will need to be ready by 3:30 p.m. and no later.